-Mercy Center for Women (MCW) was founded by the Sisters of Mercy in January 1994 to provide long term (up to 1 year) transitional housing and support services to homeless women with or without children.
+Mercy Center for Women (MCW) was founded by the Sisters of Mercy in January 1994 to provide transitional housing and support services (up to 1 year) to homeless women with or without children.

 MCW was founded by combining the services of two agencies, Hope House, a transitional housing facility for women and children, and Grass Roots Opportunities for Women, an advocacy center.
 MCW is a 501(c)(3) charitable organization.

 - Provide transitional housing for homeless women and their children

 - Provide an environment that is conducive to healing, recovery, and growth

 - Provide support and opportunities for women, including our residents and those from the community

 - Network with other agencies and programs to better serve the needs of women

 - Cultivate leadership among women to benefit them

 Mercy Center's transitional supportive housing program is located in a former convent built in 1960, that has 16 bedrooms and can accommodate up to 32 residents at any given time.

 The facility is staffed 24 hours a day, seven days a week.
 It is in a residential area close to shopping and public transportation.
 The facility includes an education room, living room, laundry facilities, kitchen and dining areas and a large, fenced-in back yard.
 MCW residents have a private bedroom that they share with their children.